We held an intercultural exchange event ~🌺Vietnam edition🌺~!

 Perhaps it was because intercultural exchange events have become more widely known, or perhaps it was just good timing, but this was the most attended event we have ever had

-Light snacks included deep-fried seafood spring rolls and beef salad.
-The fish sauce was delicious and had a unique flavor.
+For snacks, they served seafood spring rolls and beef salad.
+The fish sauce gave it a nice, unique flavor.

-(Cilantro was served separately, so those who like it could just munch on it.)
+(The cilantro was served separately, so those who like it just munched on it.)

 Below are some of the quiz questions!